pavelerokhin/user-microservice-go/README.md

 You can combine pagination with filtering (API above),

 ### Return User by `id`
-It wasn't requested by the test commitment, but it is handy to have this API available.
+It is handy to have this API available as well.
 You can get a single user by its `id` sending a `GET` request to `/user/<id>`.

 E.g.: